 We belong to the Anglican Church in North America, under the leadership of Archbishop Foley Beach.
+Likewise, we are members of the Anglican Diocese of the Upper Midwest under Bishop Stewart Ruch.
 Click here to learn more about the Anglican Church in North America.

 The Anglican church is rich in history and globally dynamic, reaching into over 160 countries and accounting for approximately 78 million people worldwide.
 Anglicanism professes the historic Christian faith, namely…